Actions and Detail Panel

 - On the door: £25, available until just before the performance starts at 7.30pm

-Ticket sales will close at midnight on Sunday 9 October 2015.
+Ticket sales are extended to midnight Monday 10 October!
 If there are any seats still available when online ticket sales close, you will be able to buy them on the door.
 Please follow us on Twitter, @findingada, for that announcement.
 If we sell out, we will operate a waiting list.

 If you buy a ticket but then cannot attend, please make sure that you cancel your ticket on Eventbrite so that we can refund you and offer your ticket to someone else, as demand for places is always high.